Gin to disinfectant: Belgian distillery joins fight against coronavirus

 “Hospitals started calling us to ask if we had alcohol,” said the company’s manager, Hendrik Beck.
 “Last week, we were bottling gin.
 Now, we’re filling up disinfectant alcohol.
 It’s pretty unreal for us, but we are happy to help out people.”

-Rubbens normally produces around 4,000 litres of liquors a day - now, it’s 10,000 litres of the disinfectant instead.
+Rubbens normally produces around 4,000 liters of liquors a day - now, it’s 10,000 liters of the disinfectant instead.

 As the country went into a lockdown to try contain the disease, Beck said the distillery was among the many businesses hit, and selling the newly made liquid went only some way to offset the damage.